MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-search-page.md

 1. Select **Site information** and then **View all site settings**.
 1. Look for the Microsoft Search section, and then select **Configure Microsoft Search for this site collection**.
 1. In the navigation pane, go to **Custom experience**, and select **Result type** tab.
-1. To add a result type, select **Add**.
+1. To add a Result Type, select **Add**.
 Or, to edit a result type, select the result type in the list.

 ### View the vertical after it's enabled